limkokhole/pinterest-downloader/README.md

 # pinterest-downloader
-Download all images/videos from pinterest user/board/section.
+Download all images/videos from Pinterest user/board/section.

 ### Some features: